Exploiting symmetry in network analysis: Results

 \textbf{Shortest path distance.} This is the simplest metric on a (connected) network, namely the length of a shortest path between vertices.
 A \emph{path} of \emph{length} $n$ is a sequence $(v_1,v_2,\ldots,v_{n+1})$ of distinct vertices, except possibly $v_1=v_{n+1}$, such that $v_i$ is connected to $v_{i+1}$ for all $1\le i \le n-1$.
 The \emph{shortest path distance} $d^\mathcal{G}(u,v)$ is the length of the shortest (minimal length) path from $u$ to $v$.
 If $p=(v_1,v_2,\ldots,v_n)$ is a path and $\sigma \in \text{Aut}(\mathcal G)$, we define $\sigma(p) = (\sigma(v_1),\sigma(v_2),\ldots,\sigma(v_n))$, also a path since $\sigma$ is a bijection.
 A path $p$ is a \emph{shortest path} if it is of minimal length between its endpoints.
 One can show that (i) automorphisms preserve shortest paths and their lengths; (ii) shortest paths between vertices in different symmetric motifs do not contain intra-orbit edges; and (iii) shortest path distance is a partially quotient recoverable structural measure (Methods, Theorem \ref{thm:SPD}).
 In particular, automorphisms $\sigma$ preserve the shortest path metric, $d(i,j)=d\left(\sigma(i),\sigma(j)\right)$, and we can compute shortest distances from the quotient,

 whenever $V_i$ and $V_j$ are orbits in different symmetric motifs.
 This accounts for all but the (small) intra-motif distances and reduces the computation as shown in Fig.~\ref{fig:reduction}.

 Distances between points within the same motif cannot in general be directly recovered from the quotient, not even for BSMs.
-(Consider for instance the double star, motif $M_1$, in Figure 1 in the Main Text.
-The distance from the top red to the bottom blue vertex is three, while in the quotient is one.)
+(Consider for instance the double star, motif $M_1$, in Fig.~\ref{fig:toy}: The distance from the top red to the bottom blue vertex is three, while in the quotient is one.)
 In general, therefore, the shortest path distance is partially, but not average, quotient recoverable.
 Intra-motif distances, if needed, could still be recovered one motif at a time.

 Note that these results can be exploited for other graph-theoretic notions defined in terms of distance, for example eccentricity (and thus radius or diameter), which only depends on maximal distances and thus it can be computed directly in the quotient.